tips raspberry pi beginner

 Stop or restart properly

-Most likely, you have already found that it’s possible to turn off the Raspberry Pi by pressing the power button or unplugging the cable :).
+Most likely, you have already found that it’s possible to turn off the Raspberry Pi by pressing the power button or unplugging the cable.
+But it’s better to do it properly with these two commands.

-To stop the Raspberry Pi immediately use:
+To stop the Raspberry Pi immediately, use:

 sudo shutdown -h now